Source: Fired Deputy FBI Director Took Memos, Notes About Interactions With Trump

 The McCabe firing added yet more fuel to the Russia imbroglio, an at least year-long conflagration that never wants for oxygen in Washington, D.C.

 "This will be known as the Friday night slaughter," presidential historian Douglas Brinkley said on CNN soon after news of the ouster broke.
-Brinkley was referencing President Nixon's infamous "Saturday Night Massacre" of several senior Justice Department officials during the Watergate scandal.
+Brinkley was referencing President Richard M. Nixon's infamous "Saturday Night Massacre" of several senior Justice Department officials during the Watergate scandal.

 A personal lawyer for Trump seized on the firing and suggested it should provide motivation for the Justice Department to end the Mueller investigation altogether.

-Saying his was speaking for himself and not for Trump, attorney John Dowd said in a statement emailed to NPR that "I pray that [Deputy Attorney General Rod] Rosenstein will follow the brilliant and courageous example of the FBI Office of Professional Responsibility and Attorney General Jeff Sessions and bring an end to alleged Russia Collusion investigation manufactured by McCabe's boss James Comey based upon a fraudulent and corrupt Dossier."
+Saying he was speaking for himself and not for Trump, attorney John Dowd said in a statement emailed to NPR that "I pray that [Deputy Attorney General Rod] Rosenstein will follow the brilliant and courageous example of the FBI Office of Professional Responsibility and Attorney General Jeff Sessions and bring an end to alleged Russia Collusion investigation manufactured by McCabe's boss James Comey based upon a fraudulent and corrupt Dossier."

 "Just end it on the merits in light of recent revelations," Dowd explained, apparently alluding to the internal investigation that had ended McCabe's FBI career just before he planned to retire.